tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is EMPTY; COMPLIANT if the value of dwc:geodeticDatum is (1) "not recorded" or (2) a valid geographic EPSG code for a CRS, Datum, or ellipsoid; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:Empty; COMPLIANT if the value of dwc:geodeticDatum is (1) "not recorded" or (2) a valid geographic EPSG code for a CRS, Datum, or ellipsoid; otherwise NOT_COMPLIANT

 ### Information Elements